Multi-Fidelity Active Learning with GFlowNets: Introduction

-Recently, generative flow networks (GFlowNets) \citep{bengio2021gfn} have demonstrated their capacity to find diverse candidates through discrete probabilistic modelling, with particularly promising results when embedded in an active learning loop \citep{jain2022bioseq}.
-Here, we propose to extend the applicability of GFlowNets for multi-fidelity active learning.
+Recently, generative flow networks \citep[GFlowNets or GFN,][]{bengio2021gfn} have demonstrated their ability to find diverse candidates through discrete probabilistic modelling, with particularly promising results when used in an active learning loop \citep{jain2022bioseq}.
+In this paper, we propose a multi-fidelity active learning algorithm enhanced with these capabilities of GFlowNets.
+Our contributions can be summarized as follows:

-In this paper, we present an algorithm for multi-fidelity active learning with GFlowNets, depicted in \cref{fig:summary}.
-We provide empirical results in two synthetic benchmark tasks and four practically relevant tasks for biological sequence design and molecular modelling.
-As a main result, we demonstrate that multi-fidelity active learning with GFlowNets discovers diverse, high-scoring samples when multiple oracles with different fidelities and costs are available, with lower computational cost than its single-fidelity counterpart.
+\begin{itemize} \item We introduce a multi-fidelity active learning algorithm designed for combinatorially large, structured and high-dimensional spaces. \item We propose an extension of GFlowNets for this multi-fidelity setting, to sample both candidates and oracle indices, proportionally to a given acquisition function. \item We conduct a comprehensive empirical evaluation across four scientific discovery tasks and demonstrate that multi-fidelity active learning with GFlowNets \begin{itemize} \item discovers high-scoring samples with reduced computational costs compared to its single-fidelity counterpart, and \item identifies multiple modes of the target function, unlike methods relying on reinforcement learning or standard Bayesian optimisation, thereby facilitating diverse sampling. \end{itemize} \end{itemize}